Are Tattoos Bad For Your Liver?

 There are several ways that ink could cause potential liver damage:

 Traces of tattoo ink have been found to make their way into your bloodstream, the lymph nodes and liver.
-The presence of heavy metals in tattoo ink could negatively affect liver enzyme levels.
+The presence of heavy metals in tattoo ink could negatively affect liver enzyme levels and cause inflammation, which is a sign of stress in the liver.

 Getting a tattoo is a big decision, as we’re exposing ourselves to all manner of risks.
 This is particularly the case if the proper practice isn’t carried out.